 1. First Things First

-Utah’s original Oktoberfest began in 1972, and we’ve been slinging brats ever since.
-The festival runs Noon to 6 pm every weekend and holiday from mid-August into October.
-Admission is free, but there is a charge of $10 to park.
+Utah’s original Oktoberfest began in 1972, and we’ve been slinging brats and brews ever since.
+The festival runs from noon to 6 pm Saturdays, Sundays and Labor Day through October 15, 2023.
+Admission is free; however, guests must pay $12 to park in Snowbird parking lots.

-Oktoberfest at Snowbird is family-friendly, so bring your whole entourage to enjoy summer activities, face painting and even take-home balloon animals.
-Every weekend of the festival has different happenings - be sure to look at the event calendar before heading up to see the live music schedule, annual competition dates and more surprises!
+From face painting and summer activities to live music, Oktoberfest at Snowbird is family-friendly, so bring your whole crew up to escape the heat in the valley and enjoy this long-standing cultural celebration.
+Every weekend of the festival has different events—make sure to check out the event calendar before heading up for the live music schedule, annual competition dates and more.

 2. Secure Your Room

 There is no better way to experience Oktoberfest at Snowbird than staying amid it all.
 Soak in the fun all day, then soak in an incredible down-canyon sunset to top off your evening.
 Booking lodging before coming up to Oktoberfest not only gets you out of designated driver duty but also locks you in big savings on summer activities through Snowbird & Save .

 True Oktoberfest aficionados know to go one step further with the Prost Package: lodging, a souvenir Oktoberfest mug and a $25 dining credit per room make staying at The Cliff Lodge a no-brainer.

 Snowbird’s Oktoberfest begins at noon, so make sure to start your day the right way with a decadent breakfast at SeventyOne.
 Before enjoying some brews on the mountain, treat yourself to treat yourself to SeventyOne's decadent all-you-can-eat breakfast buffet to fuel up before polkaing all afternoon.